jmethao/Project_3/README.md

 Data Source Verification: While some data sources are reliable, others lack clear origins.
 The dataset used from Kaggle does not specify its original source.
 Users should interpret it cautiously and cross-reference findings with authoritative sources.

-Reliable Data Sources: Other data sources in this project, such as iNaturalist.org, are considered reliable due to their government and scientific collaborations.
-Additionally, data from the Florida Fish and Wildlife Conservation Commission (FWC) (https://myfwc.com/wildlifehabitats/wildlife/alligator/data/) is an official and trustworthy source.
+Reliable Data Sources: Other data sources in this project, such as iNaturalist, are considered reliable due to their government and scientific collaborations.
+Additionally, data from the Florida Fish and Wildlife Conservation Commission (FWC) is an official and trustworthy source.

 Data Privacy: This project does not contain or process personally identifiable information (PII).
 However, any dataset updates should be reviewed to ensure privacy compliance.